What Size AC Unit Do I Need?

 What Are the Consequences of an Undersized AC Unit?

-An AC unit that is too small for your home will struggle to maintain a comfortable temperature, especially during the hottest days of summer.
-This constant strain leads to several problems:
+An AC unit that is too small for your home will struggle to maintain a comfortable temperature, running constantly especially during the hottest days of summer.
+This constant mechanical strain leads to several systemic problems:

 - Inadequate Cooling: The unit will run continuously but fail to effectively cool your living space, leaving your home warm and uncomfortable.

-- Increased Wear and Tear: Working overtime causes excessive strain on components, leading to more frequent breakdowns, costly AC repairs, and a shorter system lifespan.
+- Increased Wear and Tear: Working overtime causes excessive strain on internal components, leading to more frequent breakdowns, costly AC repairs, and a drastically shorter system lifespan.

 What Are the Consequences of an Oversized AC Unit?

-An air conditioner that is too large for your space is just as problematic as one that is too small.
+An air conditioner that is too large for your space is just as problematic as one that is too small, primarily because it cools the air faster than it can remove humidity.
 The main consequences include:

 - Frequent On/Off Cycling: An oversized unit cools the space too quickly and shuts off, then repeats this cycle frequently.
 This "short cycling" wastes energy and puts unnecessary stress on the system.